harrywuhust2022/Gaucho-Event-System/README.md

 Route details can be seen in routes.rb.

+Authentication and authorization are realized both in backend and frontend to make it safe.

 * Main Services

-1. Create users
+1. Login, logout and register

-2. User can create posts
+2. User can create posts, view friends and all events published.

-3. User can create comments on a specific event(because we don't have authentication, the commenter always is admin, who will be created automatically when a first comment is created)
+3. User can create comments on a specific event

 4. User can invite another user for a specific event